dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 DBOS will support such changes in the future.
 :::

-For example, here is an transaction function from the [Transactions tutorial](../tutorials/transaction-tutorial)
+For example, here is an transaction function:

 ```javascript
 export class Hello {